Conformal field theory for annulus SLE: partition functions and martingale-observables: Main results

-We now introduce the annulus SLE with $N$-marked boundary points $q_1,\cdots q_N.$ Similarly as in a simply connected domain, the annulus $\SLE(\kappa,\Lambda)$ can be described by Loewner's differential equation, which was introduced by Zhan in \cite{zhan2004stochastic}.
+We now recall the (covering) annulus SLE with $N$-force points $q_1,\cdots q_N$.
+Like the SLE in a simply connected domain, the annulus $\SLE(\kappa,\Lambda)$ can be described by the associated Loewner's differential equation \cite{zhan2004stochastic}.
 Let $\xi$ be a (real-valued) continuous function defined on $[0,T)$ for some $0< T <r$.
 By definition, the Loewner kernel $S(r,z)$ on $\A_r=\{z: e^{-r}<|z|<1\}$ is given by

 For each $z \in \A_r$, let $g_t(z)$ be the solution (which exists up to the first time $\tau_z\in(0,T]$ that $g_t(z)$ hits $\xi_t$) of the annulus Loewner equation